Jewe11/msgobs/README.md

 # msgobs | Message Observers
-A JavaScript modification for the Canvas learning management system which adds the ability to message the observers of students on the Inbox and Gradebook/Marksbook pages.
+A JavaScript modification for the Canvas learning management system which adds the ability to message the observers of students on the Inbox and Gradebook pages.

 ## Changelog